denten-books/plain-text/5-chapter.md

 Let us start again.
 What does it mean to "have read" a book?
 Surely, when someone says "I too have read this book" they mean something more than the mechanical action of turning pages and moving one's eyes from left to right in a sequential manner.
-The acto of purchasing and owning the book is also somewhat besides the point.
+The act of purchasing and owning the book is also somewhat besides the point.
 A deeper structure is implied.
 To have read is to claim to internalize, to understand, and to form a mental image or opinion.
 But what exactly is internalized?
 It cannot be the whole text, verbatim.
 By reading